automl/SMAC3/docs/3_getting_started.md

 })
 ```

-Please see the documentation of `ConfigSpace <https://automl.github.io/ConfigSpace/latest/>`_ for more details.
+Please see the documentation of [ConfigurationSpace](https://automl.github.io/ConfigSpace) for more details.

 ## Target Function